 Property business losses are calculated in the same way as property business profits.

 From 2017/18 onwards, there are two possible bases that can be used to calculate property business profits and losses:

 the simplified cash basis, which is the default basis for calculating profits and losses, unless certain conditions are met, see the Simplified cash basis for unincorporated property businesses guidance note

 the accruals basis, see the Taxation of property income for individuals and Allowable expenses for property businesses guidance notes

 Prior to 2017/18, profits and losses were calculated on the accruals basis, unless the gross rental profits did not exceed £15,000, in which case a non-statutory cash basis could be used.
-If used, the cash basis needed to be used consistently, and the overall result needed to be
+If used, the cash basis needed to be used consistently, and the overall result

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Liability of the personal representativesAfter a person’s death, the property of the deceased is vested in the personal representatives (PRs) to enable them to manage and distribute the estate in accordance with the Will or the terms of intestacy.
 See the Personal representatives guidance note.The

 Why capital losses are importantCapital losses are usually set against the capital gains that arise in the same year as the loss, reducing the total taxable gains for that year.
 Losses not used in this fashion are normally carried forward to be set against the next available gains.However, in